Getting to and from Koh Phangan

 Exploring Koh Phangan

 There are plenty of things to do on this beautiful island other than drinking and dancing.
-You can rent a motorbike to climb the high hills towards different beaches, you can rent kayaks to escape the island, you can have a movie day at the Greenpeace Cafe or can you relax in your hotel pool or on the sandy beaches and watch the sunset.
+You can rent a motorbike to climb the high hills towards different beaches, you can rent kayaks to escape the island, you can have a movie day at one of the many cafes, or can you relax in your hotel pool or on the sandy beaches and watch the sunset.
 It’s a gorgeous place that isn’t all about the party so leave yourself some time to appreciate the rest of Koh Phangan!

 Koh Phangan is a relatively big island, with some incredible hotels along the coast.
-You need to book well in advance before you arrive onto the island, especially if you’re arriving for one of the parties.
+You need to book well in advance before you arrive on the island if you’re arriving for one of the parties.
 Two places I can recommend are Jamaica Inn on Baan Kai beach, lovely little bungalows and rooms with sea views and a restaurant downstairs, or Holiday Beach Resort, another great place right on Baan Tai beach.

 The Full Moon Party